osmandapp/web/main/docs/user/search/search-address.md

 Postcode Searching by ["addr:city/hamlet/town/village/suburb=*"](https://wiki.openstreetmap.org/w/index.php?title=Key:addr).
 Result: showing all objects with postcode tag.

-Clicking to chosen postcode opens objects list which have this postcode in tags.
+- When you tap the selected option, postcode opens objects list which have this postcode in tags.

-Shown direction, distance to objects, categories of objects.
+- Shown direction, distance to objects, categories of objects.

-Tap to a object in the list opens [Map Context menu](../map/map-context-menu.md#select-an-object-short-tap) of the object with additional info about chosen postcode below the object name.
+- Tap to a object in the list opens [Map Context menu](../map/map-context-menu.md#select-an-object-short-tap) of the object with additional info about chosen postcode below the object name.

 **Note:** [United Kingdom Poscode data](https://github.com/hvdwolf/OsmAnd-UKpostcodes/releases).

+The postal code search function allows you to enter a postal code and get relevant results related to the specified postal code.
+This is useful when the address is unknown but the postal code is known.

-### Coordinates search
+## Coordinates search

 <Tabs groupId="operating-systems">